High-Efficiency spin-Seebeck Diode in an $\alpha'$-Borophene FM/Normal/FM Nanoribbon Junction: RESULTS AND DISCUSSION

+The density of states (DOS), band structure and quantum conductance of the $\alpha'$-BNR device are shown in Fig.~\ref{Fig3}.

-The sharp peaks in DOS are indicative of the Van Hove singularities in our one-dimensional system which are associated with the extremum points in the band structure and DOS follows the band structure well (see Figs.~\ref{Fig3}(a) and ~\ref{Fig3}(b)).
-Fig.~\ref{Fig3}(b) illustrates that the valence band maximum (red line) and conduction band minimum (green line) around the Fermi energy level are affected by the contributions of the two bonding $\pi$ and $\pi^*$ antibonding bands.
+The sharp peaks in DOS indicate the Van Hove singularities in our one-dimensional system which are associated with the extremum points in the band structure (see Figs.~\ref{Fig3}(a) and~\ref{Fig3}(b)).
+Fig.~\ref{Fig3}(b) shows that the valence band maximum (VBM, red line) and the conduction band minimum (CBM, green line) near the Fermi energy are governed by the bonding $\pi$ and antibonding $\pi^*$ bands, which originate solely from the $p_z$ orbitals.
+A quasi-linear dispersion is observed near the $\pi$-band at $k_{x}a=\pm0.6\pi$, indicating a very small effective electron mass and, consequently, high electron mobility.
+Notably, the band dispersion in these regions closely resembles that of massless Dirac fermions.
 The semiconducting behavior of the $\alpha'$-BNR is also approved by the transmission, which is in good agreement with the band structure.
 Furthermore, the number of energy levels defines the transport channels at each energy level.
-The number of transmission channels in the energy range of -0.09 eV$<E<$ 0.08 eV is one, whereas it is zero in the energy region between -0.15 and -0.1 eV.
+As shown in Fig.~\ref{Fig3}(b), the number of transmission channels is equal to one in the energy range of -0.09 eV$<E<$ 0.08 eV (the region marked by the pink dashed line), whereas it becomes zero in the energy interval -0.15 eV$<E<$ -0.1 eV (the region indicated by the gray dashed line).

-The spin-dependent Seebeck thermopower versus the Fermi energy at \textit{T} = 100, 200, and 300 K with the parallel configuration of magnetization \textit{$M_z$} = 0.098 eV has been illustrated in Fig.~\ref{Fig4}.
-It can be seen that the spin-up thermopower ($S^{\uparrow}$) and the spin-down thermopower ($S^{\downarrow}$) exhibit similar characteristics in the vicinity of Fermi energy.
-They are displaced in opposite directions, resulting in noticeable spin splitting.
-As the temperature (\textit{T}) is increased up to the ambient temperature, the spin-dependent Seebeck thermopower becomes broader, and the maximum absolute value of the spin-up thermopower ($S^{\uparrow}$) and the spin-down thermopower ($S^{\downarrow}$) are dramatically decreased to 198 and 203 \text{$\mu$}V K$^{-1}$, respectively.

-The signs of the spin-up thermopower and spin-down thermopower specify the system characteristics.
-The transport channel acts as a p-type doping (n-type doping) when the spin-dependent Seebeck thermopower ($S^{\alpha}$) has a positive (negative) sign.
-Furthermore, we can observe a noteworthy property in \textit{$E_F$}= -0.13 eV where $S^{\uparrow}$ = -$S^{\downarrow}$, in which the magnitude of the spin-up and spin-down currents are the same but flow in opposite directions, so the electrons and holes compensate each other.
-At this neutral point, where the spin-Seebeck effect occurs, the charge current is zero, while the spin current has the maximum value, and a pure spin current flows through the system.